DisForm.vue

 </v-layout>

-These changes effectively remove the table rendering rules for medium (md) screens and small (sm) screens, treating all screens as extra small.
-This forces a full-width rendering on most screens, regardless of size.
-(The terms md3, sm6, etc. are CSS classes from the Vuetify component library which itself is inspired by Bootstrap.)
+These changes remove the grid rules for medium (md) and small (sm) screens, treating all screens as extra small.
+This forces full‑width rendering on most screens.
+(The terms

 Result: